-How to monitor your blood pressure
+How to measure blood pressure?

-There are two circumstances in which you might test your blood pressure at home: because your doctor has asked you to, or because you want to keep an eye on it yourself.
+There are two circumstances in which you might take your blood pressure at home: because your doctor has asked you to, or because you want to keep an eye on it yourself.
 If you’re taking medication or making lifestyle changes to reduce your blood pressure, it can help you set goals and keep track of your progress – in fact patients who monitor their own blood pressure are more likely to be successful in their aims.

-And if you’re one of those people whose blood pressure goes up whenever you walk in to a doctor’s surgery or hospital waiting room (a condition known as white-coat hypertension), measuring it at home can give a more realistic picture of what it’s like in more relaxed day-to-day conditions.
+And if you’re one of those people whose blood pressure goes up whenever you walk into a doctor’s surgery or hospital waiting room (a condition known as white-coat hypertension), measuring it at home can give a more realistic picture of what it’s like in more relaxed day-to-day conditions.

 How does a blood pressure monitor work?